flutter/website/flutter-for-react-native/index.md

 ### Props

-In React Native, most components can be customized when they are created with different parameters.
-These creation parameters are called props.
+In React Native, most components can be customized when they are created with different parameters or properties, called `props`.
 These parameters can be used in a child component using `this.props`.

 <!-- skip -->
 ```JavaScript